LetsGetSwiftyy/codepathProject/README.md

-# Group Project - **Name of App**
+# Group Project - **HeartBeats**

 **Members:** Marilyn Florek, Christian Martinez, Garrett Tibbetts, and Francisco Hernandez

 ## Description

-- The app will measure heartbeat variability, and generate an automated playlist according to data received from an apple watch.
+Finding music that fits your exercise can be tough.
+HeartBeats is an app that would solve this problem for you.
+Based on your activity level, this app will measure your heartbeat variability, and generate an automated playlist according to data received from your apple watch.

 The playlist can then be shared with others, or saved to the user.

 ## User Stories